JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

     - Since texture and formality are closely linked it seems safer to go for similar textures/sheens so as not to have too much contrast overall

 #### Plain
-- Flat or checkboard appearance
+- Flat or check board appearance
 - Simple in-and-out weave
 - Generally heavier and warmer but not necessarily